Oliver Twist

 Actually you could divide Oliver Twist into any number of sections: the hard early life of an orphan, his first adventures in London with the gang of petty criminals, his happy period of rescue and recovery, his subsequent recapture by the gang, and his subsequent re-rescue.
 Not to mention subplots involving the nefarious characters surrounding Oliver.

-But for me there are two major stories uneasily intertwined throughout the novel, the one overshadowing the other in reader interest until the prominent one is snuffed out near the end and the background tale comes to the fore.
+But two major stories are uneasily intertwined throughout the novel, the one overshadowing the other in reader interest until the prominent one is snuffed out near the end and the background tale comes to the fore.

 The main story is what we've come to know so well through films and has become a staple of popular culture, the guileless child taken advantage of firstly by institutions of the day, then by businesses, and finally by outright criminals.
 This is the orphan with the outreached bowl asking for more porridge.
 The boy making his ragged way to London by foot.
 The starving street urchin thrown in with the colourful Artful Dodger in the pickpocket gang schooled by the evil but pathetic Fagin.
 The innocent lad variously chased and shot as though he were a criminal.
 His involvement in the tragedies of the kind-hearted Nancy and her vicious lover Bill Sikes.